krlw/pmb-scraper/README.md

 The basic workflow for using the pmb-scraper looks like this:

-1. Select and note the query ids in the first row of the queries.csv
+1. Select and note the query ids in the first row of the _queries.csv_
-2. run query-creation-helper.rb to find neccesary query parameters
+2. run _query-creation-helper.rb_ to find neccesary query parameters
-3. fill in these parameters into the queries.csv
+3. fill in these parameters into the _queries.csv_
-4. run the pmb-scraper.rb and create the resulting report
+4. run the _pmb-scraper.rb_ and create the resulting report

 The following lines will explain these steps in detail.

-### How it works / the role of queries.csv
+### How it works / the role of _queries.csv_

-The pmb scraper basically requests all queries which are noted together with their neccesary parameters in the file queries.csv.
+The pmb scraper basically requests all queries which are noted together with their neccesary parameters in the file _queries.csv_.
 CSV files are tables, which can easily be edited with text editors or tools like Excel or Calc.
 CSV means comma seperated, therefore table cells are seperated by a comma, rows are seperated by a newline.

-One column in queries.csv describes one query done in PMB, a column must include the id of the query (id_proc) and all neccesary parameters (dates, section or whatever) and their values in a form that looks like:
+One column in _queries.csv_ describes one query done in PMB, a column must include the id of the query (id_proc) and all neccesary parameters (dates, section or whatever) and their values in a form that looks like:
 ```